Robust Body Exposure (RoBE): A Graph-based Dynamics Modeling Approach to Manipulating Blankets over People

-Through this work, we make the following contributions: \begin{itemize} \item We introduce a robust, graph-based approach to targeted bedding manipulation over people lying supine in bed. \item We conduct a series of experiments to evaluate and contrast our bedding manipulation approach to existing reinforcement learning and geometric baselines in simulation and in the real world. \item We present a human study using a mobile manipulator to uncover real people lying in bed.
-In this study, we demonstrate the effectiveness of our simulation-trained models in manipulating bedding in the real world, subject to real variation of human body shape, body size, and pose, as well as blanket configuration. \end{itemize}
+\final{ \begin{itemize} \item We introduce a data-efficient and robust approach for targeted bedding manipulation around people that leverages graph-based cloth dynamics modeling. \item Through a series of evaluations, we quantitatively show that our method is more generalizable than existing reinforcement learning and geometric baselines, and can be easily transferred to real world robots. \item We present a human study using a mobile manipulator to uncover real people lying in bed.
+In this study, we demonstrate the effectiveness of our simulation-trained models in manipulating bedding in the real world, subject to real variation of human body shape, body size, and pose, as well as blanket configuration. \end{itemize} }